Lions vs Thunder at 7 PM at Colisée Vidéotron

 - Lions vs Thunder at 7 PM at Colisée Vidéotron - Trois-Rivieres Lions

-- Game Preview: Swamp Rabbits vs Ghost Pirates (7:05pm) - Greenville Swamp Rabbits
+- Gameday Reports: Swamp Rabbits at Ghost Pirates (7:00pm) - Greenville Swamp Rabbits

-- Solar Bears Announce Joey Battaino as Broadcaster - Orlando Solar Bears

-- Royals Host Nailers in First of Back-To-Back Faceoffs at Home - Reading Royals
+- Royals Salute Military in Homestand Finale vs. Nailers - Reading Royals

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.